Abortion in Francoist Spain and the transition period: Francoist period (1939–1975)

 As it was forbidden to discuss abortion in society, women were intentionally kept ignorant.
 Abortion, like women's sexuality, could only be discussed in a medical setting by male doctors.
 It could not be discussed in newspapers.
-During the 1940s in Aragon, there were almost no references to abortion.
+During the 1940s in Aragon, there were almost no public references to abortion.
 The few references that did address it employed euphemisms.
 One example was in an article by Pedro Galán Bergua in Heraldo de Aragón on 1 January 1942: "The evil is not in those who marry, but in married couples who are happy to reduce their offspring and employ methods condemned by God and the country."
-Sources from newspapers from the 1940s controlled by the state or enjoying religious, medical or legislative support give an impression that all women accepted the imposition of the state around the topic of abortion and the need to maintain the size of the population.
-Despite this, one estimate in 1943 by Matemólogo de la Sanidad Nacional Angel Clavero Núñez estimated one abortion for every three live births, concluding that 125,000 abortions were performed every year.
+Sources from newspapers from the 1940s controlled by the state or enjoying religious, medical, or legislative support give an impression that all women accepted the imposition of the state around the topic of abortion and the need to maintain the size of the population.
+Despite this, one estimate in 1943 by Matemólogo de la Sanidad Nacional Angel Clavero Núñez estimated one abortion for every three live births, concluding that 125,000 illegal abortions were performed every year.
 Abortions were generally only detected when a woman had a resulting health complication.

 Working-class women who wanted abortions in the 1940s faced several burdens.
 In 1942, the average seamstress made 6.74 pesetas a day.
 The average female agricultural worker made 7.08 pesetas a day.
-This, coupled with the absence of an employed male partner, made it very difficult for them to hire midwives to help them with an abortion as they were paid between 40 and 525 pesetas to attend births and probably cost the same for performing abortions.
+This, coupled with the absence of an employed male partner, made it very difficult for them to hire midwives to help them with an abortion, as they were paid between 40 and 525 pesetas to attend births, and probably cost the same for performing abortions.
 Poor women with few options sometimes sought abortion by having someone hit them in the stomach.
 For the very desperate, they would give infants to the nuns or practice infanticide.